ghastlymirror/astro-yi/src/content/blog/energy-blackout.md

 So yesterday was very weird, I got to experience my very first country wide shutdown.
 Portugal, Spain and France were all out of Power.

 The good news is that I had plenty of water, food and batteries.
-Courtesy of the advice of a parent who kept drilling us about the importance of being prepared in an emergency.
+Courtesy of the advice of a parent who kept drilling us about the importance of being prepared in an emergency for years

 I managed to handle things pretty well, even without the internet.
 Having a shelf full of books, some board games, art supplies and a fully charged 3DS helped.
 I guess i tried to party like this was 1998 or early 2000s, or just when I was camping with limited acess to energy.
 I guess all those years prepared me for this.